DMVis/DMVis/documentation/components/stackedbar.md

 An entire row of the dataUtil.
 Which will be represented as a stacked bar.

-## xScale
+## attributeScales

-- Type: `d3.ScaleLinear<number, number>`
+- Type: `d3.scaleLinear<number,number>[]`

-The scale is used for all the bars in the stacked bar.
-This will hold a range and a domain in which to fit the stacked bar.

-> Note: If you plot multiple stacked bars below each other, keep this scale the same.
-Or the comparisons will not mean anything.
+An array of scales where the first entry is the scale for the first numerical entry in the row attribute, etc.

 # Optional Attributes